ngen-brett/gitlab-ce/doc/user/admin_area/settings/sign_up_restrictions.md

 1. Navigate to the **Settings > General** in the Admin area.
 1. Expand the **Sign-up restrictions** section.

-For the:

-- Blacklist, you can enter the list manually, or upload a `.txt` file that contains list entries.
+For the blacklist, you can enter the list manually or upload a `.txt` file that contains list entries.

-- Whitelist you must enter the list manually.
+For the whitelist, you must enter the list manually.

 Both the whitelist and blacklist accept wildcards.
 For example, you can use `*.company.com` to accept every `company.com` subdomain, or `*.io` to block all